Gabriella439/slides/namespaced-debruijn/slides.md

     └ ./lessThanEqual.dhall
 ```

-… but you can eliminate all of the indirection by normalizing the expression:
+… but you can eliminate all of the indirection by β-reducing the expression<sup>†</sup>:

 ```haskell
 ⊢ https://prelude.dhall-lang.org/Natural/greaterThan.dhall